Codeschreibaer/Engine-sound-ai-nalysis/README.md

 ## Background

-Vehicle issues, particularly related to engines and transmissions, are frequent occurrences and can lead to costly repairs.
-My motivation lies in offering a solution that contributes to early issue detection and, as a result, cost savings.
-This approach has the potential to address issues in areas with limited vehicle maintenance infrastructure, making it essential.
+Vehicle issues, particularly those related to engines and transmissions, are common occurrences and can lead to costly repairs.
+My motivation stems from the desire to provide a solution that contributes to the early detection of problems, thereby preventing more severe and expensive damage.
+Additionally, the diagnostic process is likely to be cost-effective as well, compared to inspections that may require complex dismantling work.
+Moreover, considering that on-site inspections may not even be feasible in certain areas, this approach has the potential to address issues in regions with limited vehicle maintenance infrastructure, making it indispensable.

 ## How is it used?